 Data from the scanned Form 33 will be made available electronically to Regional Centers for use in their subsequent outcomes documentation efforts.
-RC/OCS staff will review Form 33 from Medical Records Cohort members for completeness and for potential health events requiring retrieval of medical records.
+RC/OCS staff will review Form 33 of Medical Records Cohort members for completeness and for potential health events requiring retrieval of medical records.
 RC/OCS staff will telephone the participant, as needed, to clarify or complete responses on these questionnaires.
 If the participant has signed the Release of Information located on the back of Form 33, RC/OCS staff will use this form to obtain medical records for the designated events for participants in the Medical Records Cohort.
 If needed, RC/OCS staff will obtain an institution-specific release of information from the participant.
 RC/OCS staff will collect outcomes documentation and then assemble them into packets.
-They will label each document with the participant's study ID, electronically scan the entire outcomes packet, and forward the scanned documents to the CCC for review.
-The CCC will remove all confidential identifiers and forward the chart for subsequent adjudication according to existing procedures for adjudicating cases.
+They will label each document with the participant's study ID, electronically scan the entire outcomes packet, remove all confidential identifiers, and forward the scanned documents to the CCC for review and subsequent adjudication according to existing procedures for adjudicating cases.

-Self-Report Cohort Specific Outcomes Collection Activities: Data from the scanned Form 33 will be stored at the CCC for use as self-reported events.
+Self-reported Outcomes Cohort Specific Outcomes Collection Activities:

+Data from the scanned Form 33 will be stored at the CCC for use as self-reported events.
 If funding becomes available, documentation and adjudication as described for the Medical Records Cohort may be implemented for selected outcomes or selected participants.